daveads/daveads.github.io.old/pages/about.md

 ---
 layout: page
-title: About me
+title: About
 permalink: /about
 ---

+### Blog:

+This blog is about
+* programming, computer science, diff software stack // always curiose
+* My continuous learning and interest in understanding how computers, ai e.t.c works, how they connect together.
+* Rambling about stuffs.
+* Startups
+* I maintain this site to share stuff of interest to me...

+### Me:

 Hello!
-I'm **Adejumo David Adewale**, A **Computer programmer** or if you would prefer **Software Engineer** Interested in Computer science, AI, math and everything the tech community have to offer...🎹️ i am naturally curious **and have the tendency to read just about anything that has the word computer attached to it**  I might be Tranforming into a **POLYMATH..**
+I'm **Adejumo David Adewale**, i program things with [processors](computer programmer)...
+Interested in Computer science, AI, math and everything related to tech...🎹️ **I have the tendency to read just about anything that has the word computer attached to it**  I might be Tranforming into a **POLYMATH..**

 >
 **Most times i feels the need understand physics for curious reasons (Quantum computing)**
 >

-I maintain this site to share stuff of interest to me...

 ## **Major interest**::<br>
 <div>